ankraft/ACME-oneM2M-CSE/docs/Installation.md

 1. Run the CSE.
 The database schema and tables are created automatically by the CSE when it starts and connects for the first time.

+#### Disabling PostgreSQL

+Sometimes it may not be possible or desirable to use a PostgreSQL database, for example, when running the CSE on a system where PostgreSQL is not available or when you want to use the CSE in a simple test environment.

+In this case, you can disable the PostgreSQL database by setting the *databaseType* setting in the *\[basic.config\]* section to *tinydb* or *memory*:

+	[basic.config]
+	databaseType=tinydb

+In order to prevent the PostgreSQL Python modules (i.e. psycopg2) to be loaded you can also set the `ACME_NO_PGSQL` environment variable to any value before running the CSE:

+	export ACME_NO_PGSQL=1

 ---
 ## Installation on a Raspberry Pi